 Play Without Hearing

 Play Without Hearing: No audio cues are necessary to play the game well.

-Smalland has no accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
-The following games are similar to Smalland, but offer accessibility features for Communication:
+We haven’t documented any accessibility features for Communication in Smalland which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+The following games are similar to Smalland, and offer accessibility features for Communication: